Voice of the Martyrs: History

-The organization was founded in 1967 by Richard Wurmbrand, a Lutheran priest, and Romanian of Jewish descent who spent fourteen years in a Communist prison for his Christian faith in the Socialist Republic of Romania, which held a policy of state atheism.
-The US organization today is a $50 million ministry providing practical and spiritual assistance to persecuted Christians in 68 countries.
+The organization was founded in 1967 by Richard Wurmbrand, a Lutheran priest of Romanian and Jewish descent who had spent fourteen years in prison for his Christian faith in the Socialist Republic of Romania, which held a policy of state atheism.
+The U.S. organization today is a $50 million ministry providing practical and spiritual assistance to persecuted Christians in 68 countries.
 In 2016, VOM-USA completed more than 1,500 ministry projects, providing help to more than 5 million people.

 There are a number of Voice of the Martyrs organizations around the world.
 Each mission is autonomous (and not all use the "Voice of the Martyrs" name), but they cooperate through the International Christian Association (ICA).
 While each country's mission has its own focus and management, they also cooperate through the ICA by sharing information and jointly funding international projects.
 Each office is funded through donations.
 There is no world headquarters or main office for Voice of the Martyrs, as each organization is an independent, self-supporting entity.